Project Fact Sheet

-The Governor signs Assembly Bill 1973 to amend Section 5050 and Section 2081.9 of the California Fish and Game Code to allow a one-time only authorization by the California Department of Fish and Wildlife to issue a 2081 Incidental Take Permit to Caltrans for the purpose the Ferguson Slide Permanent Restoration Project.
+The Governor signs Assembly Bill 1973 to amend Section 5050 and Section 2081.9 of the California Fish and Game Code to allow a one-time only authorization by Department of Fish and Wildlife to issue a 2081 Incidental Take Permit to Caltrans for the purpose the Ferguson Slide Permanent Restoration Project.

 Inter agency team meets and agrees to remove all bridge alternatives because of their impacts to the Wild and Scenic River and Section 4(f) resource.

 New Draft EIR/EIS is circulated for public review.

 Begin Construction on Phase 1: Talus Removal.